Arthritis - rheumatoid

-Researchers don't know what causes RA, although both genetics and environment probably play a part.
-Researchers believe that genetics may make some people more likely to get RA.
+Researchers do not know what causes RA, although both genetics and environment probably play a part.
+Researchers believe that genetics make some people more likely to get RA.
 In those people, environmental factors, bacteria, and viruses may then trigger RA.
-Some evidence suggests that hormones may also play a role, but researchers aren’t sure.
+Some evidence suggests that hormones may also play a role.

 RA can occur at any age.
-It usually occurs in people between 25 - 55 years of age.
+It usually occurs in people between 25 to 55 years of age.
 Women are affected more often than men.

 RA usually affects joints on both sides of the body equally.
 Wrists, fingers, knees, feet, elbows, and ankles are the most often affected.

 - Age.
-Although someone can get the disease at any age, RA generally starts in young adulthood usually between ages 25 and 55.
+RA occurs at all ages, but it generally starts in young adulthood, usually between ages 25 to 55.

 - Gender.
-Women get RA two and a half times more often than men, and are more likely to have severe symptoms.
+Women get RA 2.5 more often than men, and are more likely to have severe symptoms.